fmi08icds/Groupwork/Group4/README.md

 | 0.0475148  | Affinity Propagation | `damping = 0.7`<br>`convergence_iter = 20`<br>`max_iter = 200`                        |           88 | 14252.2 ms |
 | 0.00756683 | DBSCAN               | `epsilon = 0.3244`<br>`min_points = 20`                                               |            3 | 873.9 ms   |

+As can be seen, the k-Means clustering algorithms produces the best results in terms of ARI metric.
+It also has the fastest runtime.
+When using the Affinity Propagation and DBSCAN algorithms the number of clusters can not be predefined.
+Consequently, the number of clusters found by these algorithms are largely different from the target of 25 that corresponds with the number of genres in the ground truth.
+In general, the results are not good, i. e., clustering is not capable of correctly classifying the songs into genres in the given dataset.
+Our initial assumption, that the features are similar in the same genre and different in other genres, does not hold.
+We presume that the classification problem can be addressed better using supervised machine learning techniques, for example Neural Networks or Random Forests.

 For more details, the script `evaluation/evaluate_clusterings.py` computes more extrinsic and intrinsic clustering metrics.
 The numeric results are summarized in the following table.